International Road to Recovery Evening Grosbeak Project

 Evening Grosbeak© Jay McGowan

-From February through April 2022, members of our team (Finch Research Network (FiRN) Pennsylvania Natural Heritage Program at the Western Pennsylvania Conservancy (WPC) and Powdermill Avian Research Center at the Carnegie Museum of Natural History (CMNH)) ventured into the field in Minnesota and northern Maine to study Evening Grosbeaks, color-banding 62 birds and deploying 13 satellite tags and 30 nanotags.
-From the 13 satellite tags we’ve already received over 3000+ positions transmitted, and some birds moved to New Brunswick for the breeding season.
+From February 2022 through May 2023, members of our team (Finch Research Network (FiRN) Pennsylvania Natural Heritage Program at the Western Pennsylvania Conservancy (WPC) and Powdermill Avian Research Center at the Carnegie Museum of Natural History (CMNH)) ventured into the field at Sax Zim Bog in Minnesota, Aroostock County northern Maine, to the Allegheny National Forest in PA and the Adirondacks of upstate NY to study Evening Grosbeaks, and we’ve color-banding 272 birds and have deployed 85 nanotags and 46 satellite tags.
+From the 46 satellite tags we’ve already received over 10,000 positions transmitted with some of the birds tagged moving to Quebec, Ontario, New Brunswick and Manitoba for the breeding season.
+As fundraising continues we hope to start banding and tagging in the Western U.S. and Canada in the next few years.

 All this work is part of an International Road to Recovery Working Group for the Evening Grosbeak, a species recognized of high urgency.